Anita Susuri: You told us about market day. Can you describe the atmosphere at that time?

 Another difficulty for us, it was difficult for us because the fuel was expensive, gasoline and oil cost two or three marks, and we couldn’t afford it.
 As education workers, our salary was 50 marks and paying for one liter of gasoline, three or four marks… But I am thankful to everyone who came to my wedding.
 There were 30 cars when I… I didn’t go and get my wife myself, it wasn’t like that then.
 I made a mistake by not going, I should have broken the taboo.

 Me and my wife picked each other.
 30 cars went to get her at a very hard time and the national flag was on the first car.
-They had troubles with Serbian here because of the flag, but luckily there were no problems at my wedding.
+They had trouble with the Serbians here because of the flag, but luckily there were no problems at my wedding.

 Anita Susuri: How did you meet your wife?